 The cotton inside your crib mattress pad protector is organic and includes little lovely bits of cotton shell husk.
 (See the picture below.)
 When you wash your protector, these husky fibers and stem bits might show through the organic cover and appear as darker spots, particularly when held to the light.
 Don't be alarmed.
 It is not mold.
 Just the tell-tale sign of the truly GOTS organic certified cotton we use.

-- Place the Crib Mattress Pad Protector in the washing machine with eco-friendly laundry detergent.
-Use the gentle/delicates or low setting on your washer with cold water.
+Place the Crib Mattress Pad Protector in the washing machine with eco-friendly laundry detergent.
+Use the gentle/delicate or low setting on your washer with cold water.

 Pre-treat tough stains before laundering.
 For challenging stains, we recommend using natural cleaning options.
 Here are a few ways to treat your Crib Mattress Pad Protector without using harsh commercial cleaners or stain treatments.

-- Use your eco-friendly laundry detergent to pre-treat most stains.
-Alternatively, eco-frinedly dish soap works great to pre-treat greasy stains.
+Use your eco-friendly laundry detergent to pre-treat most stains.
+Alternatively, eco-friendly dish soap works great to pre-treat greasy stains.

-- Combine baking soda with a little water (1 part baking soda, ½ part water) to create a paste to scrub out stains.
+Combine baking soda with a little water (1 part baking soda, ½ part water) to create a paste to scrub out stains.
 If you like a little fragrance, you can add a few drops of your favorite essential oils to this paste.
-An old toothpaste works great to lightly scrub the stain.
+An old toothbrush works great to scrub the stain lightly.

 As long as you are putting the mattress pad protector in the washing machine after your stain treatment, it is not necessary to dry the treatment area.
 If you are spot treating only and do not plan to wash it in the washing machine, be sure to dry the area thoroughly (a hair dryer on low heat works great).